yifanwu/diel/notes/tutorial.md

 Webworker tables have to be loaded into a .db file and loaded in already.

+## Things to watch out for

+We assume some order dependence based on the relations defined prior.

 ## Diff from Paper

 Note: got rid of the `LATEST` because it's not very clean.